 Once you have your wireframe, you can then find app developers and approach them for quotes based on your designs.

-Whilst you create your wireframes, don’t forget to plan out your storyboard too.
+When you create your wireframes, don’t forget to plan out your storyboard too.

-Specify Your Requirements
+Step Three: Specify Your App Development Requirements

 A great way to do this is to describe, in the simplest way, the problem you’re trying to solve with your mobile app.

-To do this, the approach we prefer, especially for agile development, is creating a set of “user stories”.
+To do this, the approach we prefer – especially for agile development – is creating a set of “user stories”.

 User stories are a bit like creating audience personas: you take the perspective of your users and describe the actions they’ll be able to perform in your app.

-In fact, you should use the personas you created in the research stage to help you build your user stories.
+In fact, you should use the personas you created in the research stage to help you accurately build your user stories.